-A member of the staff of the Office of Student Affairs serves as a special adviser to students from abroad who are attending Missouri Western College.
+A member of the Counseling Center serves as a special adviser to students from abroad who are attending Missouri Western College.
 He assists with personal problems and with adjustments to the customs and procedures of American educational systems.

 SELECTIVE SERVICE